OpenSpace/OpenSpace-Docs/content/milky-way/all-sky-images/visible-milky-way/index.md

 Conversely, when we look toward Orion, we are looking away from the Galactic center, and through a thinner zone of stars and gas and out into the universe.

 Along the band of light in this image you will see dark areas that appear to obscure the light from behind.
-These are called *dark nebulae* and are locations of dense molecular clouds that harbor dust which obscures visible light.
+These are called *dark nebulae* and are locations of dense molecular clouds that harbor {term}`dust <astrophysical dust>` which obscures visible light.
 Dust, for a scientist, is microscopic grains of rock, from a few molecules to a tenth of a millimeter, and they are a huge nuisance for astronomers.